vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 This library provides the `PhoneLookupQuery` API that performs a highly optimized query using a phone number or SIP address.
 This will only match EXACT phone numbers or SIP addresses.
 There is no partial matching.
-This is useful for caller IDs in incoming and outgoing calls.
+This is useful for dialer apps that want to implement caller IDs for incoming and outgoing calls.

 An instance of the `PhoneLookupQuery` API is obtained by,